esixtosr/3D-Printed-TRUENAS/README.md

 **Project Inspiration & Credits:**
 *   **Hardware Haven:** Credit to the YouTube channel Hardware Haven.
 Their video, [*This 3D-Printed Home Server Is INCREDIBLE*](https://youtu.be/i3G_LvowBkI?si=91bIQ_A8cXWfRrhW), was the main blueprint and motivation to actually pull the trigger on this build.
-*   **Enclosure Design:** The 3D files for the case are the [MASS - Stackable NAS ITX Enclosure](https://modcase.com.au/products/nas?srsltid=AfmBOoqVngkywpRymVcZIYHDWfh9uJF7jblUkSVucGPfCA4IZMH79yzK), which I grabbed from Modcase for $30.00 USD.
+*   **Enclosure Design:** The 3D files for the case are the [MASS - Stackable NAS ITX Enclosure](https://modcase.com.au/products/nas?srsltid=AfmBOoqVngkywpRymVcZIYHDWfh9uJF7jblUkSVucGPfCA4IZMH79yzK), which I grabbed from Modcase for $30.00 USD (a free option is available).

 ---